Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 <img src="webContent/Screen Shot RStudio.png" width="700">

 RStudio is an **Integrated Development Environment** or **IDE**.
-An IDE is a software application that allow programmerss to develop software within an organized user space.
-Think of it as a dedicated application in which we can interact with a programming language.
-This is a nice way to stay organized when doing programming projects.
+An IDE is a software application that allows programmerss to develop software within an organized user space.
+Think of it as a dedicated application in which we can interact with a programming language to generate organized software projects.
+IDE's combine a lot of useful tools all into one application with an organized layout.

 :heavy_exclamation_mark: **EXERCISE: Exploring RStudio**